 or 0

-as objects gets away, their floats starts to fade till it becomes
+and as objects gets away, their floats starts to fade till it becomes zero

-zero at some point.
-This float is added to the scale of the
+at some point.
+This float is added to the scale of the controller object, so

 their falloff floats which formed some kind of triangle.
 As we said, the